This homemade bacon cheeseburger is so satisfying, it’s the one reason why I’ll never go full vegan.

 - Season the burgers generously with salt and pepper in a bowl and mix thoroughly.

 - Roll the burgers into balls first, then stuff the butter cubes in the middle.
-Make the cubes a little smaller than in the picture for best results.
+Make the cubes about ½ as small as pictured.

 - Shape the burgers with clean hands into burger patties.
 Make sure the butter is completely covered by the meat.